 Chapter 13 bankruptcy looks at that same analysis to determine how much your payment would be.
 In that case, if you’re paying back the $9,000 and you’re in a five-year plan, you would be paying back roughly $150 a month for five years or 60 months.

 There is another test – the means test – that determines how much your payment is and you pay the greater of the two tests.
 The means test is used in bankruptcy court to determine, first of all, whether you’re eligible to file a chapter seven bankruptcy.
 It’s also used to determine how much you’d have to pay back to your creditors.

 In the means test, we take your paycheck, your gross income, and then we deduct everything that comes out of your paycheck.
 And then you get certain allowances for your mortgage payment or certain other allowances for food.
 You deduct your taxes, you deduct everything from that means test.

 After the deductions, let’s say you’re left with $300.
 That $300 is what you’d pay each month in your payment plan.
 This is the case even if the first test, the asset test, said you only had to pay $150 because you must pay the greater of the two.

 So that’s generally how a chapter 13 payment plan is determined.
-Some cases are more complicated, so you definitely should consult with an experienced bankruptcy attorney who can help you through all this and help you through determining that payment plan.
+Some cases are more complicated, so you definitely should consult with an experienced bankruptcy attorney.
+They can help you through all this and help you through determining that payment plan.

 ‘m Robert Geller and I want to help you build a bridge to a brighter future.
-If you have any questions about bankruptcy, chapter seven, chapter 13, or chapter 11, feel free to give us a call or message us on Facebook.
+Do you have any questions about bankruptcy chapter seven, chapter 13, or chapter 11?
+Feel free to give us a call or message us on Facebook.
 Thank you.